elotroalex/chiens/_texts/translation.md

 - like tender papaya
 - hardly a hair on his face
 - and yet, there he is, elected by all the arrows of the carbet
-- {:.pr} his milk flows out of a thousand wounds, and his bush heart can no longer push to his arms and feet the strong blood that defended him against the arid sands.
+- {:.pr} his milk flows out of a thousand wounds, and his bush heart can no longer pump to his arms and feet the strong blood that defended him against the arid sands.

 - {:.sp} The Son.